Zha0q1/P2P_Demo/README.md

 mpirun -N 8 bash wrapper.sh <inset_correct_dir_here>/p2p_demo
 ```

+Please refer to the comments in `main.cpp` for exaplainations of each step.

 Please notice that this specific demo program runs communication within only one instance, among the local GPUs.
-You can change the communication pattern freely and communicate across machines, if you have a multi-machine cluster setup.
+You can change the communication pattern freely and communicate across machines if you have a multi-machine cluster setup.
 MPI is required to correctly boot up the P2P feature, so always use `mpirun` to launch your distribtued jobs.
 Lastly but not least, please pay attention to `wrapper.sh`.
 It helps infer the EFA device name from the rank of a process and map it to env var `SMDATAPARALLEL_DEVICE_NAME`.
-This env var is needed by P2P to locate the correct net work card, aka EFA.
+This env var is needed by P2P to locate the correct network card, aka EFA.